8-Player Arcade Gaming – A History

 Sega was a very busy company in the latter half of the 80s but while Namco and Atari launched titles with said feature, Sega took their time until the right concepts and tech came along.
 When they started however, they went all the way, launching numerous titles one after the other that operators could run in such a large configuration.
 As you will notice, Sega has long held a fascination for offering games in such a configuration although they do tend to keep that focus almost exclusively on racing titles.

-Sega’s first 8-player concepts came about through “Medium Scale Attractions” like the Sega Super Circuit (1988) or the Cyber Dome (1992) light-gun theater game.
+Sega’s first 8-player concepts came about through “Medium Scale Attractions” like the Sega Super Circuit (1988) or the Cyber Dome (1990) light-gun theater game.
 This page at Sytem16.com shows how many of Sega’s early 90s attractions focused on creating events for up to 8 players but we’ll try and keep the focus more on arcade machines.
 The Sega Super Circuit also did use arcade cabinets for each player, it just had that massive race track that the RC cars were riding on…

 Apart from those attractions, Sega would really jump into the ‘eight’ idea on an arcade level with their marquee title Virtua Racing in 1992.
 Launching the entire series of ‘Virtua’ titles, Virtua Racing also set the standard for 3D gaming at the time.
 Sure the polygons were flat-shaded instead of textured but they screamed along at 60 FPS.
 With excellent track design and handling, others in the game business hoped to match what VR achieved but often fell short.
-Also in 1992 we saw Sega release Virtua Formula, Stadium Cross (for some dirt bike fun), F1 Super Lap (raster graphics instead of polys) and Out Runners.
-The latter title being a part of the popular OutRun series and the first among the pack to offer multiplayer.
+Also in 1992 we saw Sega release Stadium Cross (for some dirt bike fun) and F1 Super Lap (raster graphics instead of polys), whilst 1993 brought forth the massive Virtua Formula attraction version of Virtua Racing, and OutRunners, the beloved OutRun spinoff.

-In 1994 we reach what is perhaps the most recognizable 8-link capable game of them all.
+In 1994 though, we reach what is perhaps the most recognizable 8-link capable game of them all.
 When I asked about your favorite 8-player racing game on our social media, Daytona USA dominated.
 This is for good reason – I’ve heard stories of locations where players would organize their own tournaments – operators noticed and made it more official.
-Then of course you had locations grabbing 8 units with the Tournament setup (which used an additional screen on top of each game) and featured an attendant station.
+Then of course you had locations grabbing 8 units with the Special Tournament setup (which used an additional screen on top of each game) and featured an attendant station.
 The odd attempt to revive Daytona USA without the name in Sega Racing Classic supported it of course.
-The official sequel, Daytona USA 2 (1998), could also support 8 linked units but they upped the ante by offering a maximum of 16; the pseudo-sequel in Scud Race / Super GT (1996) likewise supported 8.
+The official sequel, Daytona USA 2 (1998), could also support 8 linked units but they upped the ante by offering a maximum of 16; the pseudo-sequel in Scud Race / Super GT (1997) likewise supported 8.
 Sega of today is hoping to re-capture that same spirit with Daytona Championship USA, which has the Party Mode and display marquee built into each game.

 Daytona Championship USA at Dave & Busters